 We recognize the amounts associated with collaboration research and development services, joint research committees, or other services ratably over the associated period of performance.
 If there is no discernible pattern of performance or objectively measurable performance measures do not exist, then we recognize revenue under the arrangement on a straight-line basis over the period that we are expected to complete our performance obligations.
-Conversely, if the pattern of performance exists, then we recognize revenue under the arrangement of performance exists, then we recognize revenue under the arrangement using the proportional performance method.
+Conversely, if the pattern of performance in which the service is provided to the collaboration partner can be determined and objectively measurable performance exists, then we recognize revenue under the arrangement using the proportional performance method.
 Revenue recognized is limited to the lesser of the cumulative amount of payments received or the cumulative revenue earned determined using the straight line method or proportional performance, as applicable, as of the period end date.